defold/defold-pbr/defold-pbr/README.md

 end
 ```

+4) For the environments to load, you need to add the path to where to find them under project -> custom resources!

-The light calculations in the shader requires that the camera position is updated whenever the camera has moved.
+5) The light calculations in the shader requires that the camera position is updated whenever the camera has moved.
 ```lua
 function update(self)
 	PBR.set_camera_world(go.get_world_position("/camera"))
 end
 ```

-Note: This is not done automatically since this extension doesn't deal with any explicit camera or light components, it is up to each project to define what how "light" or "camera" is represented.
+* Note: This is not done automatically since this extension doesn't deal with any explicit camera or light components, it is up to each project to define what how "light" or "camera" is represented.
 This done intentionally so that the extension doesn't impose a specific way of working in custom projects.

+6) (OPTIONAL) Assign the reference renderer to the game project under bootstrap -> render

 ### Integrating in .render_script

-* NOTE: There is a reference render script available in the defold-pbr/render that you can use a start for integration
+* Note: There is a reference render script available in the defold-pbr/render that you can use a start for integration.

 The materials and shaders requires the set of support textures and constants to render properly.
 To setup the drawing of PBR models, first create a custom render script and render prototype (or copy from the builtins folder) if you don't have one already.
 In the render scripts, you first need to require the PBR core module somewhere (usually the first top lines of the script):